Alpine gypsophila is a very cute perennial that blooms in summer.

 Exposure – full sun

-Soil – Ordinary, chalky, well drained and even dry
+Soil: ordinary, chalky, well drained and even dry – Flowering: end spring → fall

-Caring for it from planting to pruning is easy and its ornamental impact on rocky ground and low walls is guaranteed.
+Caring for it from planting to pruning is easy and its ornamental impact on rocky ground and stone walls is guaranteed.

 Planting of alpine gypsophila

 - Upon planting, add a little soil mix to the earth in your garden.

 - Water abundantly at the beginning.